 Participate in the simulation and writing competitions as families or individually

-Write testimonials and give MCC feedback from your experience
+Write testimonials and give MCC feedback on your experience

-Be interested and ask questions, allowing people to teach and teach about themselves
+Be interested and ask questions, allowing people to teach and teach themselves

 School year (Sept-Apr)